cdepillabout/open-blog-posts/2022-01-05-who-would-like-purenix.md

 In general, PureScript is split up into a large number of small packages and modules, much more so than Haskell.
-For example, `Maybe` and `Either` live in completely separate packages, they are not included the `Prelude`:
+For example, `Maybe` and `Either` live in completely separate packages.
+They are not included the `Prelude`:

 -   [purescript-maybe](https://github.com/purenix-org/purescript-maybe)
 -   [purescript-either](https://github.com/purenix-org/purescript-either)